 If they’re realistic milestones, crossing them off as you go serves three purposes:

-i) Reminds you of your objectives
+i) It reminds you of your objectives

-ii) Feels good making progress
+ii) It feels good making progress

-iii) Keeps the finish line in sight
+iii) It keeps the finish line in sight

 All three are key to staying motivated through tough stretches.